-680-82.
-Yet members of Indian tribes and their children are plainly subject to the United States' regulatory power.
-"It is thoroughly established that Congress has plenary authority over the Indians and all their tribal relations."
-Winton v.
-Amos, 255 U.S. 373, 391 (1921); see Haaland v.
-Brackeen, 599 U.S. 255, 272-73 (2023).
+Brackeen, 599 U.S. at 272-73.
 For example, Congress may regulate Indian commercial activities, see United States v.
 Holliday, 70 U.S. (3 Wall.)
 407, 416-18 (1866); Indian property, see Lone Wolf v.
 Hitchcock, 187 U.S. 553, 565 (1903); and Indian adoptions, see Brackeen, 599 U.S. at 276-280.
 And the United States may punish Indians for crimes.
 See United States v.
 Kagama, 118 U.S. 375, 379-385 (1886).
-If "subject to the jurisdiction thereof" means subject to U.S. law, this exception for Indians would be inexplicable.
+If, as Plaintiffs argue, "subject to the jurisdiction thereof" means subject to U.S. law, this longstanding exception for Indians would be inexplicable.

 In fact, Plaintiffs' reading cannot even explain the exception to birthright citizenship for "children of foreign sovereigns or their ministers."
 Wong Kim Ark, 169 U.S. at 693.
 Although foreign leaders and diplomats have traditionally enjoyed immunity as a matter of common law, the Constitution allows Congress to abrogate that immunity or to make exceptions to it.
 See Verlinden BV v.
 Central Bank of Nigeria, 461 U.S. 480, 486 (1983).
-And to the extent Plaintiffs suggest that children of foreign leaders or diplomats are not subject to the United States' jurisdiction because the U.S. chooses to extend immunity to them, their theory would allow Congress to turn the Citizenship Clause on and off at will by extending or retracting immunity.
+And to the extent Plaintiffs argue that children of foreign leaders or diplomats are not subject to the United States' jurisdiction because the U.S. chooses to extend immunity to them, their theory would allow Congress to turn the Citizenship Clause on and off at will by extending or retracting immunity.

 Against the surplusage canon, on Plaintiffs' reading, the phrase "subject to the jurisdiction thereof" adds nothing to the phrase "born . . . in the United States."
 Because the United States is sovereign over its territory, everyone who is born (and so present) in the United States would necessarily be subject, at least to some extent, to the United States' regulatory authority.
-See The Schooner Exchange v.
+See Schooner Exchange v.
 McFaddon, 11 U.S. (7 Cranch) 116, 136 (1812).
 But "[i]t cannot be presumed that any clause in the [C]onstitution is intended to be without effect; and therefore such a construction is inadmissible."
 Marbury v.
 Madison, 5 U.S. (1 Cranch) 137, 174 (1803).

 2. Instead of equating "jurisdiction" with regulatory authority, the Supreme Court has held that a person is "subject to the jurisdiction" of the United States under the Citizenship Clause if he is born "in the allegiance and under the protection of the country."
 Wong Kim Ark, 169 U.S. at 693.
 That allegiance to the United States, the Court has further held, must be "direct," "immediate," and "complete," unqualified by "allegiance to any alien power."
 Elk, 112 U.S. at 101-02.
 In other words, a person is subject to the jurisdiction of the United States within the meaning of the Clause only if he is not subject to the jurisdiction of a foreign power, and the "nation" has "consent[ed]" to him becoming part of its own "jurisdiction."
-Elk, 112 U.S. at 102-03; see also The Schooner Exchange, 11 U.S. at 136 (explaining a nation's "jurisdiction... must be traced up to the consent of the nation itself").
+Elk, 112 U.S. at 102-03; see also Schooner Exchange, 11 U.S. at 136 (explaining a nation's "jurisdiction ... must be traced up to the consent of the nation itself").